Theory Hazit

-Thearthur Readié Washington, (born November 3, 1978), better known by the stage name Theory Hazit is an American Christian hip hop artist from Cincinnati, Ohio.
+Thearthur Readié Washington (born November 3, 1978), better known by the stage name Theory Hazit is an American Christian hip hop artist and record producer from Cincinnati, Ohio.

 History

-Born as Thearthur Readie Washington IV in Winchester, Clark County, Kentucky on November 3, 1978, to mother Tenecia Jackson and to father Thearthur Readie Washington III.
+Thearthur Readie Washington IV was born in Winchester, Kentucky, on November 3, 1978, to Tenecia Jackson and Thearthur Readie Washington III.

-At the time his debut album was released in 2007, Theory Hazit had relocated to Cincinnati, Ohio.
-This album, entitled Extra Credit, was released on July 17, 2007 in the United States by Groove Attack Productions.
+At the time his debut album was released in 2007, Hazit had relocated to Cincinnati, Ohio.
+This album, entitled Extra Credit, was released on July 17, 2007, in the United States by Groove Attack Productions.
 It featured production from Tony Stone and Re:Flex the Architect.
-A review of Extra Credit written in Relevant compared Theory Hazit to Kanye West and Common as both a producer and an MC.
+A review of Extra Credit written in Relevant compared Hazit to Kanye West and Common, as both a producer and an MC.
 Another review of this album, written by Omar Mouallem for Exclaim!, praised the album's song "I Just Wanna Come Home" for having "lyrics as contagious as its soulful hook."
 The album was also ranked as the 59th best hip hop album of 2007 by Quentin Huff in PopMatters.

 Since then, he has released several additional albums, including Thr3e in 2012.
 He has also released another album entitled "Fall of the Light Bearer".